 Life After Divorce: It Gets Better

 When you first face the prospect of going through a divorce, you might feel like your life is in flames.
-Everything you knew is about to change.
+Everything you know is about to change.
 At the end of the process, you won’t have the same family unit.
 You may also have to move, find a new job, and more.

 It can seem overwhelming.
 You might think there’s no way that things will recover, especially if you weren’t the one who initiated the split.